aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsm-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSM to PPTX on Android via Java or Online App" h2="Transform XLSM to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to PPTX?</h2>

+XLSM is a Microsoft Excel macro-enabled workbook file format, which is used to store data in tabular form.
+It is widely used for creating spreadsheets and performing calculations.
+On the other hand, PPTX is a Microsoft PowerPoint Open XML Presentation file format, which is used to create presentations.
+It is widely used for creating slideshows and presentations.
+Therefore, it is necessary to convert XLSM to PPTX in order to create presentations from spreadsheets.

+<h2>How Aspose.Total helps for XLSM to PPTX Conversion?</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSM to PPTX conversion feature inside your Android applications.
-In the first step you can export XLSM to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It provides two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLSM to PPTX.
+In the first step, Aspose.Cells for Android via Java can be used to export XLSM to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to PPTX.
+This way, Aspose.Total for Android via Java can be used to convert XLSM to PPTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}